Short-Term Financial Planning

-If the sustainable cash flow 3 is sufficiently high, you do not need to consider the development of short-term debts.
-However, if it is not, or if the cash flow 3 is negative, the situation becomes dramatic.
-You can respond by creating a second cash flow 3 after the extraordinary cash inflows and outflows shown on the liquidity page.
-If you have selected the option year after year (in JUP PS), a special table will open.
-This must be shown.
+If the sustainable cash flow 3 is sufficiently high — i.e. above the reinvestment level — there is no need to consider short-term debt development.
+However, if it is not, or if cash flow 3 is negative, the situation becomes critical.
+The section of intra-year planning (see page before) shows how to create a second cash flow 3 after the extraordinary cash inflows and outflows.
+However, a monthly intra-year planning is very time-consuming.

 For more details have a look to my PDF: Business Management - Basics, Indicators, Examples.